NN-Dev-Team/Nordic-Network/README.md

 4. Start your browser and go to "localhost:15015", press Inspect Element and click on `Console`.
 Then type in `login("testuser@nordic-network.tk", "testpassword");` and press enter.
 5. Close the terminal, reopen it and type in `node createserv-server`.
-Then go back to your browser, reload the page and type in `createServer();` into the console.
+Then go back to your browser, reload the page and type in `createServer(0);` into the console.
 6. Close the terminal again, reopen it and type in `node controlpanel-server`.
 Then go back to your browser again, reload the page and type in `startServer(0);` into the console.
 The server will now start on your computer **locally**, and remember this is only for testing the program.
 In the future you'll just need to enter the website to start your server and it will be up online :)